yacoob/aoc-2018/README.md

 ## Puzzle #3
-* Started late, had a break just before end of part a.
-Not sure how sustainable it'll be to do those puzzles in the evenings; I have a late thing tomorrow.
+* Started late, had a break just before end of part A. Not sure how sustainable it'll be to do those puzzles in the evenings; I have a late thing tomorrow.
 * Yeah, I've read about structs today.
 Does it show?
 8)
 * Initially, I've been parsing the line with `.split_whitespace()` as `regex`